 Once the pain and swelling have diminished to a considerable level, get engaged in a stretching and strengthening regime to gain strong hamstring muscles.

-Exercises for High Hamstring Tendonitis
+Exercises for Preventing Hamstring Tendonitis

 Stretching and strengthening the injured muscle is very critical for complete healing.
 Here are a few hamstrings stretches and strengthening exercises for better running injury recovery.
 Check out!